The-NinToaster/star-rod/README.md

+This is the last remaining fork of gredguy's Star Rod decomp.

 # Star Rod

 Clover created the original tool.
 I'm attempting to reverse engineer is.
 It's used asm hacking, map editing, and dumping games assets.